Cost of LivingUpdated March 2026

 LowNational avg: $250High

 The Midland metro tells a specific economic story.
 A rapidly urbanizing landscape where new mixed-use developments spring up next to century-old churches.
 On the housing front, this is a housing market that mostly tracks national trends, with surprises in specific neighborhoods.
-For utility costs, the practical upshot is a balanced labor pool where you'll find competitive quotes if you shop around.
+For utility costs, the practical upshot is a balanced labor pool where you'll find competitive pricing if you compare options.
 That local reality is more useful than any national statistic.

 What Matters Most